Low Brass Seminar

-The tuition for the Low Brass Seminar is $2500.
-This includes all instruction, housing, meals, and transportation in Brevard.
+The tuition for the Low Brass Seminar is $950.
+This fee will include all instruction, housing, and meals.
 Each participant is responsible for travel to and from Brevard.

-Brevard Music Center students in the Low Brass Seminar may apply to serve as Resident Assistants for the two-week program.
+Brevard Music Center students in the Low Brass Seminar may apply to serve as Resident Assistants for the week-long program.

 A limited number of Resident Assistant (RA) positions are available.
 Brevard's Resident Assistants (RA) provide guidance to younger students and supervise student living quarters.

 RAs have the same ensemble and performance opportunities as other college division students.
-RAs pay only a non-refundable enrollment fee of $500 which covers tuition, room, and board.
+RAs pay only the non-refundable enrollment fee of $300 which covers tuition, room, and board.